What is the Flu Costing Your Organization?

 You can find more information on influenza, the flu shot and flu clinics in your area here:

 And some useful poster, infographics and visual aids here:

-If you would like to discuss the importance of flu shots and seasonal prevention further, you can contact us directly at BCL.Calgary@bclconsulting.ca, BCL.Edmonton@bclconsulting.ca, by phone, at 1-844-377-9545 or you can connect with us on Facebook ,Twitter , or LinkedIn.
+If you would like to discuss the importance of flu shots and seasonal prevention further, you can reach us via email at [email protected], [email protected], contact us directly, during business hours, using our chat feature or by phone, at 1-844-377-9545 and you can always connect with us on Facebook ,Twitter , or LinkedIn.